 This policy sets out the obligations of Davies & Davies Estate Agents Ltd (D&D), a company registered in England, Company No. 09865269 whose registered office is at 85 Stroud Green Road, London N4 3EG, regarding data protection and the rights of individuals in respect of their personal data.

-This policy aims to ensure compliance with Data Protection Principles of the Data Protection Act 1998 and the new General Data Protection Regulation (GDPR) which come into effect on 25 May 2018.
+This policy aims to ensure compliance with Data Protection Principles of the Data Protection Act 1998 and the General Data Protection Regulation (GDPR).

 D&D is registered with the Information Commissioner as a data controller and will maintain its notification status with the Commissioner.
 The registration number is ZA175801.

-Throughout this policy the term “individuals” usually means customers but will also mean staff members (current and former employees), job applicants, contractors, suppliers, advisers and professional consultants and marketing contacts.
+Throughout this policy the term “individuals” usually means customers but will also mean staff members (current and former employees), job applicants, contractors, suppliers, advisers and professional consultants.
 For the purposes of this policy, the term is usually synonymous with the legal term “data subject”.

 All Personal Data Collected, Processed And Held By D&D Must Be: